Forecasting foreign exchange rates with regression networks tuned by Bayesian optimization: Experimental validation

 \subsubsection{Experiment results of EUR/CNY}

 According to the results reported in Tab. \ref{tab:CNY_results}, {RegPred Net} outperforms the other four models (LSTM, Auto-LSTM, ARMA and ARIMA) regardless of the performance metric considered.
 The RedPred Net's forecasts have a correlation (R) with the true value of the FX rate that is $2.2$ times higher than the second best correlated model (LSTM).
 RegPred Net has an error (RMSE) that is about $30\%$ lower than the error of the second most accurate model (ARIMA).
-For R-squared all methods except RegPred are negative, which means that the long-term forecasts do not follow the trend of the actual values.
 For MDA the gap between the methods is within $10\%$.
+For R-squared, all methods except RegPred are negative, which means that the long-term forecasts do not follow the trend of the actual values.
+Our dataset has several instances where exchange rates fall or rise sharply in the short term due to unexpected events (e.g., financial crises, wars).
+None of the models involved in the experiments incorporate mechanisms to deal with such situations and therefore can not predict such trends.
+When the forecasted FX rate has the same tendency as the actual exchange rate, R square is a number in the interval $(0, 1]$.
+In contrast, the R square will be a negative number with a large absolute value when the two trends are opposite.

 Fig. \ref{fig:CNY_pred} illustrates the forecasts obtained with RegPred Net, LSTM and ARIMA for 3 of the 95 data samples used.
 In the examples, we see the RegPred Net's better ability to predict the time-dependent shape and level of the FX rate's estimated trend (plotted in red) and the possibility offered by RegPred Net to interpret and visualize the FX rate's volatility via the $95\%$ confidence zone (colored in gray).